 Position in: Africa

-Do you want to help expose the puppet-masters behind disinformation networks, online toxic content and expose transnational organised criminals?
+Do you want to help expose the puppet-masters behind disinformation networks, and expose transnational organised criminals?

 Code for Africa (CfA) has an immediate vacancy for a full-time Deputy Investigative Manager to join our pan-African forensic investigation team at the iLAB.